A view of Manhattan from Brooklyn Heights

 The British lost over 60 officers and men in the attacks at Battle Pass and Battle Hill, as the Americans valiantly kept the invaders at bay for most of the morning until they were finally overwhelmed.

 This Old Stone House model shows how the American fired on the British from a cannon placed on the second floor.
-The Americans were driven from the house several times, but charged again to retake it.
-Within a few hours of the start of the attack they were surrounded with the major portion of the British and Hessian troops.
-Sensing the potential to loose a good portion of his army, General George Washington ordered a retreat back to Brooklyn Heights.
-To cover the retreat, the men of the Maryland line, Pennsylvania line and the Delaware line were left behind to provide cover for the only escape was past an old house and across a creek, what is now known as the Gowanus Canal.
+The Americans were driven from the house several times but charged again to retake it.
+Within a few hours of the start of the attack, they were surrounded by the major portion of the British and Hessian troops.
+Sensing the potential to lose a good portion of his army, General George Washington ordered a retreat back to Brooklyn Heights.
+To cover the retreat, the men of the Maryland line, Pennsylvania line, and the Delaware line were left behind to provide cover for the only escape was to pass an old house and across a creek, which is now known as the Gowanus Canal.

 Information from the Maryland 400 web site:

 "The Colonial Army, numbering less than 13,000, were matched against 34,000 British forces.
-Within a few hours of the start of the attack they were surrounded.
-Sensing the potential to loose a good portion of his army, General George Washington ordered a retreat.
-To cover the retreat, the men of the Maryland line, Pennsylvania line and the Delaware line were left behind to provide cover for the only escape was past an old house and across a creek.
+Within a few hours of the start of the attack, they were surrounded.
+Sensing the potential to lose a good portion of his army, General George Washington ordered a retreat.
+To cover the retreat, the men of the Maryland line, Pennsylvania line, and the Delaware line were left behind to provide cover for the only escape was pass an old house and across a creek.

 Eventually, the Delaware and Pennsylvania lines gave way and they were ordered to retreat, leaving six Maryland companies, totaling about 400 men, who were ordered to take the old house where British cannons were killing retreating colonists.